-How the grammatical patterns in a sentence indicate its function as a statement, question, exclamation or
+How the grammatical patterns in a sentence indicate its function as a statement, question, exclamation or command e.g. inclusion of an opening statement

 Plan and write own stories with a logical sequence of events, using complete sentences grouped together to tell the different parts of the story.
 Include descriptions of characters and setting and some dialogue.
 Use phrases drawn from story language to add interest, (e.g.) she couldn't believe her eyes.